fx-giant/chatbot-demo-kit/whatsapp-twilio-integration.md

 This guide will assist on setting up Whatsapp Integration with AVA Chatbot.

+## Prerequisites

+- A Whatsapp number
+- Access to any Giant Chatbot

 ## Twilio Sign Up Flow

 1. Sign up Twilio Account at [Twilio Registration Page](https://www.twilio.com/try-twilio)